Your Oral Health and its Heart connection

 On one side you have the aesthetic aspect.
 You will feel more confident having good looking teeth.
 You need your teeth to be able to eat well.
 So the more of your own teeth you have later in life the better.
 You still want to be able to bite into a nice juicy apple at the age of 60 or 70, right?

-Perhaps you are not aware of another very important reason why having good oral health is so important.
-The scientific and medical communities agree on this; 1) your heart will be affected by poor oral health, 2) you run a risk of suffering high blood pressure, and 3) the possibility of a heart attack or stroke is increased if you neglect your oral health.
+Perhaps you are not aware of another very important reason having good oral health is so important.
+The scientific and medical communities agree on this; 1) poor oral health will affect your heart, 2) you run a risk of suffering high blood pressure, and 3) the possibility of a heart attack or stroke increases if you neglect your oral health.

 You might wonder how this is possible?

 Researchers put the results of 81 studies together on the link between gum disease and hypertension.
-Analyzing this huge amount of data, it became evident that suffering moderate to severe gum disease increases your risk of hypertension (high blood tension) by a staggering 22%.
+Analyzing this vast amount of data, it became clear that suffering moderate-to-severe gum disease increases your risk of hypertension (high blood tension) by a staggering 22%.
 Having severe gum disease you have a 49% increased chance of and hypertension (a major stroke and heart attack risk indicator.)

 Having inflammation in your mouth which is caused by gum disease and oral bacteria, puts you at severe risk of getting diabetes, and cancer.
 Pregnant women suffer low birth weight and premature delivery of their baby.
 All these are important reasons to take better care of your teeth.

 The symptoms of gum disease are not difficult to spot.
-But also having bad breath or if your teeth fit together in a different way when you bite down may be indicators of inflammations.
+But also having bad breath or if your teeth fit together differently when you bite down may be indicators of inflammations.